More Info: Great Composers & Their Music sets

 The Great Composers & Their Music is a flexible music history curriculum designed for use with private piano students, general music students, or homeschoolers.
-I use this curriculum with my weekly Homeschool Music History Class as well as with my monthly group classes of private piano students.
-I decided to use the lapbooking format for my curriculum because it is a visual, interactive way to learn historical facts and information.
-It has been quite a success so far!
-I am constantly impressed with how much information my students are able to absorb each week.
+I have used this curriculum for a weekly music classes for homeschoolers, monthly group classes with private piano students, and summer music camps.
+I chose “lapbooking” as the format for my curriculum because it is a visual, interactive way to learn historical facts and information.
+I have been very impressed with how much information my students are able to absorb each week through lapbooking.

-Below is an alphabetical listing of all the composers currently available in the Great Composers & Their Music curriculum series.
-I have included brief descriptions of the terms and concepts that are covered in each study.
-To purchase one or more lapbooks, please visit this page of the Color In My Piano shop.
-Stay tuned – more composer studies are forthcoming!
+Below is an chronological listing of the composers currently available in the Great Composers & Their Music curriculum series.
+To purchase one or more of the PDFs for creating these lapbooks with your own students, please visit this page of the Color In My Piano shop.
+Stay tuned – one or two new composers are added each year!

 Bach, C.P.E